Aarthi18/INFM600--InformationOrganization/README.md

 Files
 -----

-	* Libraries.xlsx
+	* Libraries.csv
-	* Elementary_School_Districts.xlsx
+	* Elementary_School_Districts.csv
- 	* Schools_Private.xlsx
+ 	* Schools_Private.csv
- 	* Libraries - Elementary Schools.xlsx
+ 	* Libraries - Elementary Schools.csv

 <h1> Datasets </h1>
 -------------------------------------------------
 <em> Focal Dataset </em> - Howard County Libraries
 --------------------------------------------------

-	The focal dataset links the locations of the different libraries in the Howard County.
+	The focal dataset* links the locations of the different libraries in the Howard County.
 It contains the name of the libraries, their ID, address and the geometric points.
 By visualizing and analyzing this dataset, we can assess the area in the vicinity of the library to identify different primary schools.